How to Snorkel at Night – A Comprehensive Guide

 Do You Need a Whistle?

 Keeping a whistle with you is a good idea because you can easily send out warning signals to your buddy or your tour boat.
+Don’t forget that night snorkeling or a night dive do not give you the luxury of daylight and you are not easily seen when floating on water.

 Is Snorkeling at Night Dangerous?